autumnleaves123/info-2300-final-project/documents/design-plan.md

 ## Milestone 1, Part III: Client Requirements

 ### Target Audience(s)

-[Tell us about the potential audience for this website.
-How, when, and where would they interact with the website?
-Get as much detail as possible from the client to help you find representative users.]

 The potential audiences for this website will include anyone who wants to know about the deaf community & ASL experience, potential people interested in the club, people already involved with the club and are members, alumni of the program, officers of the club (admins), and Ithaca residents.